Pickleball court etiquette beyond open play

 A few notes on warm-ups specifically:

 - Hit the warm-up balls back to where your opponent is standing, not at their feet.
-The point is to get them ready, not to test them.
+Warm-up is for getting both pairs loose, not for sneaking extra reps.

 What to do when somebody is hogging a court